pachterlab/colosseum/README.md

 The Arduino should be flashed with the motor_serial_com.ino sketch, available in the firmware/ folder.

-Make sure to download and install the [AccelStepper library](http://www.airspayce.com/mikem/arduino/AccelStepper/classAccelStepper.html).
-To install, unzip the zip file to the libraries sub-folder of your sketchbook, if you get stuck here is a how-to.
+Make sure to download and install the [AccelStepper library](https://www.airspayce.com/mikem/arduino/AccelStepper/).
+To install, unzip the zip file to the libraries sub-folder of your sketchbook.

 The fraction collector is driven by an Arduino board that interprets commands sent via USB and sends the signals to control the stepper motor movement.
 For directions on how to flash an arduino please refer to the official guide: https://www.arduino.cc/en/Guide/HomePage

+We recommend that you wrap wires in [cable wraps](https://www.amazon.com/dp/B07FW3GTXB/ref=cm_sw_r_tw_dp_fq83Fb2VRK9QQ?_x_encoding=UTF8&psc=1) and placing your Arduino+CNC shield in a case like [this](https://www.thingiverse.com/thing:3125495).

 ## Installing software
 The graphical user interface (GUI) is located in the `SOFTWARE/` folder.
 This GUI is used to interface with a Python script that controls the Arduino via USB.